kennytm/mozart2-module-test/README.md

 ## The Oz side

-The bootstrap compiler does not support dynamic linking or importing `*.ozf` files, so the only way to insert Oz code is via embedding or changing the standard library.
+The bootstrap compiler does not support dynamic linking or importing `*.ozf` files yet, so the only way to insert Oz code is via embedding or changing the standard library.
 But even worse, the compiler only recognizes the built-in module import via `Base.oz`.
 Therefore, the only way to use our extension module is by modifying `Base.oz`.

 The `combine_base_oz.py` file provided here is a simple Python script to combine the original `BaseBuilt.oz` and our custom `Base.oz` functor into the same file.

     ./combine_base_oz.py /path/to/mozart2/lib/base/BaseBuilt.oz CustomBase.oz > Base.out.oz